dwave-examples/tour-planning/README.md

 * **CQM:** displays the constrained quadratic model generated for your configured tour and constraints.

-* **Locomotion:** displays information about your configured tour, such as the minimum, maximum, and average values of cost and time, and the configurable values (speed, cost, exercise) of the available modes of locomotion.
+* **Locomotion:** contains information about your configured tour, such as the minimum, maximum, and average values of cost and time, and the values for the available modes of locomotion (speed, cost, exercise) that **you can configure**.

 ## Model Overview